TusharSSurve/OpenCV/README.md

 ## 39. Objectron

 Objectron is a real-time 3D object detection solution for everyday objects.
 It detects objects in 2D images, and estimates their poses through a machine learning (ML) model.
-Currently supports Shoe, Chair, Cup &Camera.
+Currently supports Shoe, Chair, Cup & Camera.

+## 40. Timer
+Show Timer on webcam.